 LASIK Evaluation and Eye Exam

-Prior to any refractive procedure, a detailed examination and discussion of your options is most important.
+Prior to any refractive procedure, especially LASIK, a detailed examination and discussion of your options is most important.
 If any of the following tests or items are not included in your refractive surgery evaluation, we feel it is incomplete.
 This check list will help you define a quality refractive experience!

 After undergoing corneal mapping, your visual acuities are recorded, both with and without corrective lenses.
 Your muscle balance, pupil size, and eye dominance are measured.
 After dilation, the physical condition of your eyes is then further evaluated.
 The doctor will check your tear film, corneas, lenses, retinas, and optic nerves to rule out any presence of disease since refractive surgery must be performed on healthy eyes.
 The stability of your corneas will be assessed and the pressure inside your eyes will be measured.